fsquillace/juju-old/README.md

 There are several reasons to use JuJu instead of a traditional package manager.
 I just want to mention few of them:

 1. Consider to have a server in production which run an important service.
-Generally, the system has to be as simple as possible without installing packages for administration purpose.
+Generally, it is better to keep the system has to be as simple as possible without installing further packages as root.
-    With JuJu you can install your package in your own folder directory without affecting the performance or stability of your system.
+    With JuJu you can install your packages in your own folder directory without affecting the performance or stability of your system.
 2. You can create your own GNU/Linux distribution from scratch.
 You can follow the Linux from Scratch guide (http://www.linuxfromscratch.org/lfs/) and install each packages mentioned into the guide using JuJu.
 3. JuJu is a weak dependency package manager that allow the user to choose if the package dependencies need to be installed.
-4. To get easily your vim plugins and python libraries.
+4. To get easily your vim plugins, python libraries and more for every host you are logged in.

 ## Quickstart
 After installing JuJu (See next section) install/remove a package like `tcpdump` is extremely easy.